-Due to the nature of the Telemedicine consultation (e.g. care not delivered in a traditional care setting), IMC and their registered doctors reserve the right to terminate any Telemedicine consultation should their assessment be that they are unable to deliver the appropriate standard of care to the patient.
+Due to the nature of the Telemedicine consultation (e.g. care not delivered in a traditional care setting), IMC reserve the right to terminate any Telemedicine consultation should their assessment be that they are unable to deliver the appropriate standard of care to the patient.

-Should IMC or its registered doctors assess that it is necessary to have a face-to-face evaluation/consultation with the patient before or very soon after commencement of Telemedicine services, or if the patient is advised to seek emergency care, the patient is advised to follow this advice.
+Should IMC assess that it is necessary to have a face-to-face evaluation/consultation with the patient before or very soon after commencement of Telemedicine services, or if the patient is advised to seek emergency care, the patient is advised to follow this advice.
 IMC and/or its doctors will not be responsible for the patient’s failure to do so.

 Communication with Patients and Caregivers